-At Rebel in Washington D.C., we help public and private organizations bridge the gap between infrastructure needs and financial resources through public-private partnerships (P3s), innovative financing, and efficient management.
+Rebels in Washington, D.C. and San Francisco help public and private organizations bridge the gap between infrastructure needs and financial resources through public-private partnerships (P3s), innovative financing, and strategic program management.

 In this publication, Rebel Sasha Page discusses how COVID may impact transportation-oriented development and value capture for years to come.